Updated: April 21st, 2018

 HOW DID I END UP AT A CIRCUS MUSEUM?

-How did I even get here?
+How did I even come to be at the Ringling Brothers Circus Museum?
 Well, it was an accident for the most part.
-Like that one time I fell down some stairs and the stem of a wine glass went through my hand.
+Like that time I fell down some stairs and the stem of a wine glass went through my hand.
 I was simply headed for the kitchen but ended up in the emergency room watching Iron Man on my hand doctor’s cell phone while he, through me, demonstrated to the interns how ligaments work.
 You’re welcome, modern medicine.
 Also, MAN can a hand bleed…

 So you see, sometimes you’re headed somewhere perfectly nonthreatening but end up behind a curtain having little bits of your hand skin cut off.

-Similar to this is the story of how I ended up at a circus museum.
+Similar to this is the story of how I ended up at the Ringling Brothers Circus Museum.
 (Fewer stitches, same degree of questioning life choices.)
-The Ringling Brothers (and Barnum & Bailey) Circus Museum is part of “The Ringling,” a much larger seaside complex encompassing an art museum and sculpture garden, a rose garden, the family’s Venetian-style mansion, and endless natural beauty.
+The Ringling Brothers Circus Museum (and Barnum & Bailey) is part of “The Ringling,” a much larger seaside complex encompassing an art museum and sculpture garden, a rose garden, the family’s Venetian-style mansion, and endless natural beauty.
 I had heard about The Ringling previously, mostly from my friend Amanda whose opinion I trust completely since we share the same appreciation for Renaissance art, Latin dancing, and Vigo Mortensen as a sex symbol.

-As many times as she has visited The Ringling, Amanda has never entered the circus museum.
-That should have been my first clue that shit was about to get weird.
+As many times as she has visited The Ringling, Amanda has never entered the Ringling Brothers Circus Museum.
+That should’ve been my first clue that shit was about to get weird.

 I intended to spend the day strolling the property and getting acquainted with my new camera taking pictures of flowers and trees and of two lizards humping, completely forgetting that the Ringling family also had a little something to do with The Greatest Show on Earth Even Though We Haven’t a Vague Idea What the Earth Looks Like. (⇠ You’ll see.)
 Admission to the circus museum is included in the ticket price and it’s the first stop after entering so I promptly began my relaxing day in the Florida sun in the middle of some people’s worst Hell dreams.

-Next door is the actual circus museum–a large, dark, mostly empty warehouse displaying original train cars, animal cages, tents, and some other stuff that was just a blur to me as I booked it the hell out of there.
+Next door is the actual Ringling Brothers Circus Museum–a large, dark, mostly empty warehouse displaying original train cars, animal cages, tents, and some other stuff that was just a blur to me as I booked it the hell out of there.
 There was also a small gift shop–the only time the whole day I saw actual, real life children.
 Moral of the story: Your kids don’t care.
 Take them straight to the toy store and call it a day.

 TIBBALS LEARNING CENTER